dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

     ```

-    to removing the correct item and validating the size of the array after the changes with the correct logging message.
+    this way when iterating in the `todos` array, when the `todoRecord.isCompleted()` then we remove it from the correct list.

     ```javascript

                 if (todos.remove(todoRecord)) {

     ```
+    When the removal succeeds, then the correct log record will be printed out.

     </details>